martin j. osborne's articles

 • Martin J. Osborne and Ariel Rubinstein, "Games with procedurally rational players" [preprint] [abstractWe study interactive situations in which players are boundedly rational.
 Each player, rather than optimizing given a belief about the other players' behavior, as in the theory of Nash equilibrium, uses the following choice procedure.
 She first associates one consequence with each of her actions by sampling (literally or virtually) each of her actions once.
 Then she chooses the action that has the best consequence.
 We define a notion of equilibrium for such situations and study its properties.], American Economic Review 88 (1998), 834–847.

 • Martin J. Osborne and Al Slivinski, "A model of political competition with citizen-candidates" [preprint] [abstractWe develop a model of electoral competition in which citizens choose whether or not to run as candidates.
 A winner implements her favorite policy.
 The equilibrium number of candidates depends negatively on the cost of running and positively on the benefits of winning.
 For some parameter values all equilibria under plurality rule have exactly two candidates, whose positions are distinct.
 Two-candidate elections are more likely under plurality rule than under a runoff system (cf. Duverger's Law).
 The candidates' positions are less differentiated under a runoff system.
-There exist equilibria under both systems in which some candidates have no chance of winning.] [correction to Proposition 8], Quarterly Journal of Economics 111 (1996), 65–96.
+There exist equilibria under both systems in which some candidates have no chance of winning.], Quarterly Journal of Economics 111 (1996), 65–96.

 • Martin J. Osborne and Paul S. Walker, "A note on 'The early history of the theory of strategic games from Waldegrave to Borel' by Robert W. Dimand and Mary Ann Dimand" [preprint], History of Political Economy 28 (1996), 81–82.